pavlovt/simple-webpack/README.md

-# Simple JS app with Webpack and router
+# Simple JS app with Webpack, router and Tailwind

 To run: